 Spot Clean Small Messes

 Small messes are the easiest to clean up since they can often be picked up using just paper towels or a damp cloth.
 However, they still have the potential to stain the fabric of baby bean bags if not cleaned right away.

 When the mess occurs, the first defence should be to blot up any excess liquid gently.
 It is imperative to blot rather than rub, as rubbing may press it further into the fabric.

 After blotting up the mess, it may be necessary to lightly pat the area with a damp cloth to help loosen any residue.
 Doing this is often enough, but if it is not, then a spot treatment can be used.

 Wash Your Baby Bean Bags Gently In A Tub Or Sink

 If the baby bean bags have more than just a few dirty spots, then it may be best to wash it.
-The best way to do this is to hand clean it unless it is designed to be machine washable.
+The best way to do this is to hand clean it unless it is machine washable.

 Hand washing is often the best in either case since it can help prevent damage to the fabric or the lining.
 It can also make it easier to work out tough stains without having to wash it several times.

 The first step is to remove the outer fabric or shell of the baby bean bag chair if possible.
 Depending on the style, this may not be possible.
 If this is the case, then additional steps will be needed.

 If the outer shell can be removed, gently hand-wash it in the sink in the same way that a sweater or blouse would be hand washed.
-After washing, it should be laid flat to dry.
+After washing, lay it flat to dry.

 If the outer shell cannot be removed, then the next best option is to wash the entire thing in the bathtub or outdoors with a garden hose.
 One word of caution with this is that it will need to dry thoroughly to avoid mildew.